2022-2026 NIDA Strategic Plan

 Leverage Data Science and Analytics to Understand Real-World Complexity

 However, the standardization, analysis, interpretation, and quality control of big data sets present formidable challenges that require new infrastructure, training paradigms, interdisciplinary teams, and a culture of data sharing.
 There is also increasing recognition of the importance of detecting—and mitigating—bias within data sets and the statistical methods, artificial intelligence, and machine learning algorithms applied to them.
-Such bias may cloud the interpretation of results and has the potential to inadvertently contribute to racism and racial disparities (e.g., by attributing certain findings to race without considering underlying societal causes), a particular concern for the field of addiction, where stigma and discrimination are entrenched.
+Such bias may cloud the interpretation of results.

 Develop Personalized Interventions Informed by People with Lived Experience

 An individual’s environment, experience, and biology together determine that person’s risk for developing SUDs and related conditions, the trajectory the person will take, and the interventions that will be the most effective treatment.
-For example, genome-wide association studies (GWAS) have revealed genetic variants associated with the effectiveness of particular methadone doses in certain populations, responsivity to smoking cessation treatments, and even to smoking prevention interventions.
-As our understanding of how individual variability affects health outcomes grows, so does the potential to develop individually tailored interventions based on these data.
+For example, genome-wide association studies (GWAS) have revealed genetic variants associated with metabolism of methadone which affect the doses needed in certain populations, responsivity to smoking cessation treatments, and even to smoking prevention interventions.
+As our understanding of how individual variability impacts health outcomes grows, so does the potential to develop individually tailored interventions based on these data.

 Personalized addiction medicine must consider a person’s treatment goals as well as that person’s unique and changing life circumstances.
-For example, it is now recognized that while abstinence may be a desired outcome for some, others may benefit from interventions that reduce drug use, alleviate withdrawal symptoms such as insomnia or depression, or lead to safer drug use practices.
+For example, it is now recognized that while abstinence may be a desired outcome, some may benefit from interventions that focus on reducing drug use or alleviating withdrawal symptoms such as insomnia or depression.
 Perspectives from people with lived experience laid the foundation for this understanding and their voices should be included in the process of new intervention development.

 This work will be aided by large-scale research initiatives such as the NIDA-led Adolescent Brain Cognitive Development (ABCD) Study® and HEALthy Brain Child Development (HBCD) Study, and the NIH All of Us research program; the expanding use of electronic medical records; and advances in information science and analytics that make it possible to harness the vast quantities of data collected.
 Likewise, digital therapeutics, an area in which NIDA has made a significant investment, have the potential to provide comprehensive, personalized health care services where and when patients need them.
 NIDA will continue to support research to further illuminate the factors that contribute to heterogeneity in drug use, SUD, and related outcomes and to develop tailored, patient-centered interventions to prevent and treat them.